rbisewski/ndefence/README.md

 # ndefence - internal security log parser and firewall, written in golang

-A humble golang application to generate daily data from log file entries common servers, such as nginx or apache and output it to a text file so it can be accessed via w3m or lynx or wget.
+A humble golang application to generate daily data from log file entries from common servers, such as nginx or apache.
+In addition, it will try to refine and potentially block IPs that attempt too many connections.

 Specifically it takes IPv4 address data from the access.log files and conducts the following: